 I don’t want to put all of my political eggs in one basket, but I really think we as a country should hand everything over to Stacey Abrams.
 When I think of her campaign for the governorship of Georgia this past year, and the way in which she is now dedicating her time to fighting for fair elections and voting rights, Adele’s song “Rolling in the Deep” begins playing in my head:

 “We could have had it ALLLLLLL.”

 I started this blog in response to the 2016 presidential election, so it’s fair to say that politics is usually if not always on my mind whenever I write these posts.
 One of my favorite things about Stacey Abrams is that you don’t have to rely on her website, or her speeches, or hearsay in general to understand her way of thinking.
-All you need to do is grab a copy of Minority Leader: How to Lead from the Outside and Make Real Change and read for yourself.
+All you need to do is grab a copy of Lead from the Outside: How to Build your Future and Make Real Change and read for yourself.
 Abrams wrote this book to inspire women, people of color, LGBTQ+ individuals, and anyone who wants to take power but doesn’t fit into the traditionally white, cisgender, and heteronormative systems of American society today.
 For me, it’s a book that proves that not only is she a national leader we need, she is ready to extend her hand and help the underserved and under-resourced populations of this country truly begin to make changes in their lives on a personal level.